w3c/webdriver-bidi/proposals/core.md

 ### Identifying elements

-Web element references can continue to work as they do today, with one caveat; since element references are valid only within a particular browsing context, any commands that operate on elements and any notifications involving elements will need to specify which browsing context the element(s) belongs to.
+Web element references can continue to work as they do today, with one caveat; since element references are valid only within a particular browsing context, any commands that operate on elements and any events involving elements will need to specify which browsing context the element(s) belongs to.
 For example, a command like getElementText would need both a "browsingContextId" and an "elementId" parameter.

 ### Message routing examples